-ReGeneration will comply with all health-services requirements applicable to public schools, including all federal, state, and local laws and regulations pertaining to the administration of medicines in schools.
+ReGeneration will comply with all health-services requirements applicable to public schools, including all federal, state, and local laws and regulations pertaining to the administration of medication during schools.
 All students who have written documentation mandating administration of medication during school hours will receive the required medications from a nurse or a designated staff member, who will administer the medication at the prescribed time.
-Medicines will be kept in a secure location and be clearly labeled with their contents, dosages, and each student's name.
+Medicines will be kept in a secure location and be clearly labeled with their contents, dosages, and student's names.